 Peas don’t need much nitrogen fertilizer, only perhaps a little starter in a new garden or in very poor soil with little organic matter.
 As members of the legume family, peas actually fix their own nitrogen from the air, and can even improve your soil by adding nitrogen to it.
 This nitrogen fixing is done in conjunction with rhizobium bacteria, which are probably present in your soil.
 However, if you have any doubts and want to improve the productivity of peas in the future, you can purchase “inoculant,” which is a powder of rhizobium bacteria that you can add to the soil.
 Once established, the bacteria don’t have to be added again.

 Withhold water slightly during the early growing phase to encourage deeper rooting (peas tend to be shallowly rooted).
 Watering is critical from the appearance of the first flower until harvest.
 Peas need consistent moisture to develop full, flavorful pods.

-To prevent fungus diseases, such as powdery mildew, water peas early in the day so leaves can dry before dusk, or use a soaker hose so that the foliage doesn’t get wet each time you water.
+To prevent fungal diseases, such as powdery mildew, water peas early in the day so leaves can dry before dusk, or use a soaker hose or drip irrigation so that the foliage doesn’t get wet each time you water.
 Most disease problems can be beaten by planting disease-resistant varieties like Sugar Ann.